zowe/docs-site/docs/guides/zlux-workshop-user-browser.md

 The previous section, [Adding your Dataservice to the App](#adding-your-dataservice-to-the-app) set the variables that are fed into the ZLUX Grid widget, so at this point the App should be updated with the ability to present a list of users in a grid.

 If you are still running `npm run-script start` in a command prompt, it should now show that the App has been successfully built, and that means we are ready to see the results.
 Reload your browser's webpage and open the user browser App once more...
 Do you see the list of users in columns and rows that can be sorted and selected?
 If so, great, you've built a simple yet useful App within Zowe!
-Let's move on to the last portion of the App workshop where we hook the Starter App and the User Browser App together to accomplish a task.
+Let's move on to the last portion of the App tutorial where we hook the Starter App and the User Browser App together to accomplish a task.

 ## Adding Zowe App-to-App Communication

 Apps in Zowe can be useful and provide insight all by themselves, but a big part of using the Zowe Desktop is that Apps are able to keep track of and share context by user interaction in order to accomplish a complex task by simple and intuitive means by having the foreground App request an App best suited for a task to accomplish that task with some context as to the data & purpose.

-In the case of this Workshop, we're trying to not just find a list of employees in a company (as was accomplished in the last step where the Grid was added and populated with the REST API), but to filter that list to find those employees who are best suited to the task we need done.
+In the case of this tutorial, we're trying to not just find a list of employees in a company (as was accomplished in the last step where the Grid was added and populated with the REST API), but to filter that list to find those employees who are best suited to the task we need done.
 So, our user browser App needs to be enhanced with two new abilities:

 - Filter the user list to show only those users that meet the filter
 - Send the subset of users selected in the list back to the App that requested a user list.